oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

     1. If the Relying Party is using a system for caching the Status List Token, it SHOULD check the `ttl` claim of the Status List Token and retrieve a fresh copy if (time status was resolved + ttl < current time)
     {: type="a"}
 1. Decompress the Status List with a decompressor that is compatible with DEFLATE {{RFC1951}} and ZLIB {{RFC1950}}
 1. Retrieve the status value of the index specified in the Referenced Token as described in [](#status-list).
-If the provided index is out of bounds of the Status List, no statement about the status of the Referenced Token can be made and the Referenced Token SHOULD be rejected.
+If the provided index is out of bounds of the Status List, no statement about the status of the Referenced Token can be made and the Referenced Token MUST be rejected.
 1. Check the status value as described in [](#status-types)

 If any of these checks fails, no statement about the status of the Referenced Token can be made and the Referenced Token SHOULD be rejected.